yajuvendrarawat/multi-node-multi-gpu-poc/README.md

 > IMPORTANT DISCLAIMER: Read before proceed!

-* This is prototyping/testing work intended to confirm functionality and determine the necessary requirements.
+* This is **prototyping/testing work** intended to confirm functionality and determine the necessary requirements.
 * These features are **not available in the RHOAI dashboard**.
 If you want to implement them, you will need to adapt YAML files to fit your use case.
+* This content is authored by Red Hat experts, but has not yet been tested on every supported configuration.

 ## 3. Tested Scenarios